-Clearly, under truth-telling this direct mechanism achieves the same outcome as does the original non-direct mechanism.
-I.e. for any t and any realization of private information θ^t , inflation, the output gap, and the nominal interest rate are identical across mechanisms.
-Condition (i) implies that both the NKPC and the dynamic IS are satisfied for any t and any θ^t :
+Clearly, under truth-telling this direct mechanism achieves the same outcome as does the original nondirect mechanism.
+That is, for any t and any realization of private information $\theta^t$ , inflation, the output gap, and the nominal interest rate are identical across mechanisms.
+Condition (i) implies that both the NKPC and the dynamic IS are satisfied for any t and any $\theta^t$ :